J-PLUS: Systematic impact of metallicity on photometric calibration with the stellar locus: Photometric calibration of J-PLUS DR2

 \subsubsection{Metallicity offset as a function of the pointing location and iterative process}

-The metallicity offsets for each J-PLUS pointing with a valid measurement are shown as a function of galactic coordinates in the {\it top left panel} of Fig.~\ref{fig:ufeh_2d} (2D representation) and in the {\it top panels} of Fig.~\ref{fig:ufeh_1d} (1D representation).
-We find a systematic trend in the offsets, changing from $\Delta u_{\rm FeH} \sim +0.05$ mag to $\Delta u_{\rm FeH} \sim -0.05$ mag as we move from low to high galactic latitudes.
-This trend mirrors the change in the metallicity of the pointings, computed as the median [Fe/H] of the MS calibration stars with LAMOST information, noted $\langle {\rm [Fe/H]} \rangle_{\rm LAMOST}$, that changes from $-0.1$ dex to $-0.5$ dex (Fig.~\ref{fig:ufeh_1d}).
+The metallicity offsets for each J-PLUS pointing with a valid measurement are shown as a function of Galactic coordinates in the {\it top left panel} of Fig.~\ref{fig:ufeh_2d} (2D representation) and in the {\it top panels} of Fig.~\ref{fig:ufeh_1d} (1D representation).
+We found a systematic trend in the offsets, changing from $\Delta u_{\rm FeH} \sim +0.05$ mag to $\Delta u_{\rm FeH} \sim -0.05$ mag as we move from low to high Galactic latitudes.
+This trend mirrors the change in the metallicity of the pointings, noted $\langle {\rm [Fe/H]} \rangle_{\rm LAMOST}$ and computed as the median [Fe/H] of the MS calibration stars with LAMOST information, which changes from $-0.1$ dex to $-0.5$ dex (Fig.~\ref{fig:ufeh_1d}).

-The dispersion in the distribution of the offsets is $\sigma_{\rm ISL} = 24$ mmag ({\it bottom right panel} in Fig.~\ref{fig:ufeh_2d}), that translates to the observed edge-to-edge difference of $\sim 0.1$ mag.
-The key point of the estimated metallicity offsets is their systematic variation, that translates to a systematic shift in the calibration and poses a limitation to the scientific cases that depends on the information from the bluer J-PLUS passbands.
+The dispersion in the distribution of the offsets is $\sigma_{\rm ISL} = 24$ mmag ({\it bottom right panel} in Fig.~\ref{fig:ufeh_2d}), which translates to the observed edge-to-edge difference of $\sim 0.1$ mag.
+The key feature of the estimated metallicity offsets is their systematic variation, which translates to a systematic shift in the calibration and poses a limitation on the scientific cases that depend on the information from the bluer J-PLUS passbands.
 As an example, we explore the impact in the estimation of photometric metallicity in Sect.~\ref{sec:ZMW}.